hrueger/containerizer/README.md

 ![Demo](./containerizer_demo.gif)

-## How to use
-1. Install globally using `npm install containerizer --global`.
-2. In the root folder of your Angular and Express App run `containerizer`.
-3. Answer all the questions.
-4. Enjoy your Docker Image!

 ## What does it do?
 Containerizer will first search for a `package.json` and a `containerizer.json` file in the current directory.
 Those files are used to provide autocomplete.
 It will then ask you a series of questions, which are documented below.
 The answers will be saved in the `containerizer.json` file in the current working directory.
 It will then build a docker container on top of the [tarampampam/node:12.14-alpine](https://github.com/tarampampam/node-docker) image.
 It will also bundle a few NodeJS scripts and the configuration.